-A constant power source is required for operating industrial loads such as office equipment, powering petrol stations, banks, small to big companies, or running heavy appliances such as air conditioners, freezers, and cold storage.
+A constant power source is required for operating industrial loads such as office equipment, powering petrol stations, banks, and small to big companies, or running heavy appliances such as air conditioners, freezers, and cold storage.

 Until recently, generators were the primary source of power backup for high-load applications.
 This is no longer the case; with advancements in inverter technology, inverters now outperform generators.